HichamAgueny/Hipify-tools/README.md

 ### Hipify-clang

 As described [here](https://docs.amd.com/en-US/bundle/HIPify-Reference-Guide-v5.1/page/HIPify.html#perl), the `hipify-clang` tool is based on clang for translating CUDA sources into HIP sources.
 In short, `hipify-clang` requires `LLVM+CLANG` and `CUDA`.
 Details about building `hipify-clang` can be found [here](https://github.com/ROCm-Developer-Tools/HIPIFY).
 Note that `hipify-clang` is available on LUMI-G. The issue however might be related to the installation of CUDA-toolkit.
 To avoid any eventual issues with the installation procedure we opt for CUDA singularity container.
-In the following, we describe the necessary steps to run `hipify-clang`:
+Here we present a step-by-step guide to runing `hipify-clang`:

 - **Step 1**: pull a cuda singularity container e.g.

-`$singularity pull docker://nvcr.io/nvidia/cuda:11.4`
+`$singularity pull docker://nvcr.io/nvidia/cuda:11.4.0-devel-ubi8`

 - **Step 2**: load a rocm module before launching the container.